The Legal Line between Porn and Prostitution

 Highlights of long article September 15, 2005

-Upper East Side of Manhattan.
-Among other defense arguments, Paulino moved to
+the Upper East Side of Manhattan.
+Among other defense arguments, Paulino moved

-prosecution, while ignoring distributors of adult films, who are engaged in what
+while ignoring distributors of adult films, who are engaged in what is essentially

-is essentially the same activity.
-Justice Budd G. Goodman recently issued a
+the same activity.
+Justice Budd G. Goodman recently issued a ruling rejecting

-ruling rejecting Paulino's claim, on the ground that pornography does not
+Paulino's claim, on the ground that pornography does not qualify as prostitution

 What is prostitution legally?

-another actor.
-In other words, prostitution is generally understood as the
+to another actor.
+In other words, prostitution is generally understood as

-bilateral trading of sex for money, while pornography involves the customer of
+the bilateral trading of sex for money, while pornography involves the customer

-an adult film paying money to watch other people have sex with each other, while
+of an adult film paying money to watch other people have sex with each other,

 notes Justice Goodman, "the pornographic motion picture industry has flourished